-In Lesson 11 in the Book of James, James says, “Submit Yourselves to God.”
+In Lesson Eleven in the Book of James, James makes this well-known statement, “Submit Yourselves to God.”
 Seems like a pretty obvious statement.
-But what does submit mean in the Bible?
+But, what does submit mean in the Bible?

 “You adulterous people, don’t you know that friendship with the world means enmity against God?
 Therefore, anyone who chooses to be a friend of the world becomes an enemy of God.
 Or do you think Scripture says without reason that he jealously longs for the spirit he has caused to dwell in us?
 But he gives us more grace.
 That is why Scripture says: “God opposes the proud but shows favor to the humble.”